 Due to consumer pressure, many manufacturers are adding carbon footprint information to the product description.

 Look out for and buy these products when purchasing and remember to buy quality, not quantity.

-Reuse or some would say repurposing an item will prevent the materials from being lost to landfill.
+Reuse, or some would say repurposing an item, will prevent the materials from being lost to landfills.
 You can turn an old sock into a dog toy or try turning a standard lamp into a coat hanger.

 Whatever the project, it will retain the materials in the world and thereby reduce the carbon footprint required to replace them.

 Recycling helps to reduce our carbon footprint by offsetting the costs of obtaining new virgin materials.
 Therefore, lower processing means lower CO2 emissions.

 Recycling paper also reduces deforestation requirements and, by consequence, the reduction of the world’s natural animal habitats.

 Recycling food, glass, metal, and other general materials will reduce your carbon footprint by about 0.5 tonnes per person per year.